 For more information about VSAM, see the IBM documentation.

-Configure VSAM as a storage solution through the Caching service by modifying the following configuration parameters in the service
+Configure VSAM as a storage solution through the Caching service by modifying or adding the following configuration parameters in

 The ZFile filename.
 The ZFile is a wrapper around a z/OS file based on the supplied name and options.
 This method calls the fopen() and fldata() C-library routines.
 The ZFile filename should follow the specific naming convention